aftersound/weave/docs/param-deriver-development-guide.md

     "io.xyz.param.Base64Deriver"
   ]
 }
 ```
 - compile, test, package, install, and deploy.
 Your component is ready to be installed into Weave deployment for
 integration test.
 - install the component in Weave deployment for integration test purpose , and restart all Weave instances which have
-the component installed.
+the component installed

 ```html
 http://WEAVE_INSTANCE:PORT/admin/service/extension/install?repository=maven://MAVEN_REPOSITORY_URL&groupId=io.xyz&artifactId=base64-param-deriver&version=1.0.0
 ```
 - next, create a service metadata for DemoServiceExecutor

 ```html
 POST: http://WEAVE_INSTANCE:PORT/admin/service-metadata/create
 ```

 ```json
 {
   "id": "/base64-deriver-verification",